department-of-veterans-affairs/va.gov-team/products/disability/526ez/Research/2023-05-526ezLandingPagesRedesign/conversation-guide.md

 - Which parts of this section do you think they could make clearer?
 - If you had to explain "intent to file" to someone else, how would you put it?

-**If not mentioned before and within allotted time:**
+**If not mentioned before and within the allotted time:**

 - What is your understanding of the information regarding additional forms like those for dependents and aid?

 SENTIMENT AND TRUST TESTING

 - In your opinion, is there a difference between the words “condition” and “disability”?
 - On a scale from 1 to 10, 1 being not at all prepared and 10 being extremely prepared, how prepared or not do you feel to begin the 526 form after reading this page?
 - How likely or unlikely would you be to reach out to a VSO for help  completing the form?
 - Now that you have read through this page, is there any information missing from this page that you feel is needed to equip veterans to begin the form on their own?
+- If we needed to shorten this page, is there any information you think we could take out?
 - From what you have seen here, how long do you think completing the form digitally would take you?